Student Organizations

 Join in!
 Pursue your interests and passions outside of the classroom.
 Meet new people, find new connections, make a difference.

 Alpha Sigma Kappa – Women in Technical Studies at CSU is a social sorority of women committed to achieving our academic goals and promoting women in technical fields, through leadership, friendship, and support.
 Our purpose is to promote friendship, academic achievement, unity within the organization, and philanthropy throughout the community.
+We are also open to non-binary students in STEM.

-Contact: Stephanie Kampf or this form
+or complete this interest form

 AISES is a national, non-profit organization which nurtures building of community by bridging science and technology with traditional Native values.
 Through its educational programs, AISES provides opportunities for American Indians and Native Alaskans to pursue studies in science, engineering, business and other academic arenas.
 The trained professionals then become technologically informed leaders within the Indian community.
 AISES’ ultimate goal is to be a catalyst for the advancement of American Indians and Native Alaskans as they seek to become self-reliant and self-determined members of society.

-Contact: Allexandra Keller
+Contact: Allexandra Keller or complete this form

 The Association for Computing Machinery – Women (ACM-W) is a subset of ACM that focuses on community building and expanding diversity at CSU.

-As an official ACM-W student chapter, we support, celebrate, and advocate internationally for the full engagement of women in all aspects of the computing field, provide a wide range of programs and services to ACM members and work in the larger community to advance the contributions of technical women.
+Our mission is to support, celebrate, and advocate internationally for the full engagement of women in all aspects of the computing field, provide a wide range of programs and services to ACM members and work in the larger community to advance the contributions of technical women.

 Contact: Albert Lionelle